-Other than the compensation agreements and other arrangements described under "Executive compensation" and "Director compensation" in this proxy statement and the transactions described below, since January 1, 2021, there has not been and there is not currently proposed, any transaction or series of similar transactions to which we were, or will be, a party in which the amount involved exceeded, or will exceed, \$120,000 (or, if less, 1% of the average of our total assets amounts at December 31, 2021 and 2022) and in which any director, executive officer, holder of five percent or more of any class of our capital stock or any member of the immediate family of, or entities affiliated with, any of the foregoing persons, had, or will have, a direct or indirect material interest.
+Other than the compensation agreements and other arrangements described under "Executive compensation" and "Director compensation" in this proxy statement and the transactions described below, since January 1, 2023, there has not been and there is not currently proposed, any transaction or series of similar transactions to which we were, or will be, a party in which the amount involved exceeded, or will exceed, \$120,000 (or, if less, 1% of the average of our total assets amounts at December 31, 2023) and in which any director, executive officer, holder of five percent or more of any class of our capital stock or any member of the immediate family of, or entities affiliated with, any of the foregoing persons, had, or will have, a direct or indirect material interest.

-2022 Follow-On Offering
+2024 Follow-On Offering

-In September 2022, we completed a registered public offering pursuant to which we issued and sold an aggregate of 7,692,308 shares of our common stock (including 1,153,846 shares sold pursuant to the underwriters' full exercise of their option to purchase additional shares) at a public offering price of \$26.00 per share for aggregate net proceeds to us of approximately \$215.8 million.
-The following table sets forth the number of shares of common stock purchased in our registered public offering by a related party:
+In March 2024, we entered into an Underwriting Agreement with J.P.
+Morgan, Morgan Stanley, Jefferies, and Evercore, as representative of several underwriters, pursuant to which we issued and sold 12,650,000 shares of our common stock at a public offering price of \$29.00 per share for aggregate gross proceeds to us of approximately \$367 million, before deducting underwriting discounts and other offering expenses (the "2024 Offering").
+The following table sets forth the number of shares of common stock purchased in the 2024 Offering by a related party: